DBAPI User Guide

 Important Note: If an executor contains multiple SQL statements, each SQL will correspond to a data transformation plugin configuration.
 Data transformation plugins always transform the result of a single SQL query.

-• Click the window maximize button to enter the SQL debugging interface
+• Click the window maximize button to enter the SQL debugging Page

 SQL Debugging Button